wp-plugins/halloween-blogroll/readme.txt

 == Description ==

-The halloween blogroll is a Wordpress Plugin/Widget which just gives your blogroll a halloween theme
+The halloween blogroll is a Wordpress Plugin/Widget which just gives your blogroll a halloween theme.
+It was developed by us at the [christmas gifts](http://christmas-gifts.makers-online.co.uk "The Christmas Gifts blog") for a bit of fun and as a test for one we will do for Xmas.

 == Installation ==